Schaumi19/Schaumi19/README.md

 - 👋 Hi, I’m @Schaumi19
 - 👀 I’m interested in Robotics
-- 📫 How to reach me on Discord: Schaumi#7539
+- 📫 You can reach me on Discord: Schaumi#7539

 <!---
 Schaumi19/Schaumi19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.